-Fleet tracking is a business process involving tracking vehicles using a GPS system that gathers data to improve your fleet’s overall performance.
+Fleet tracking is an important component of fleet management.
+It’s a business process involving tracking vehicles using a GPS system that gathers data to improve your fleet’s overall performance.
 Businesses that use fleet tracking enhance the performance of their fleet, reduce costs, and improve fleet efficiency by minimizing idling, unauthorized usage, unsafe driving practices, and speeding.
 Fleet tracking also leads to optimized routes, which decreases the cost of fuel and improves schedules.
 Other benefits of fleet tracking include increasing productivity and enhancing driver safety.

 To make fleet tracking work for your business, you need to use fleet tracking best practices.
 From choosing the right fleet tracking system, to setting alerts to be aware of incidents when they occur, there are a few fleet tracking tips that you need to know to optimize your tracking processes:

 - Use Fleet Tracking to Reduce Idling Time and Enforce Idling Policies